publiccodenet/projects/index.md

 A simple, easy to use, developer-centric, open source project metadata format for software developed or acquired by public administrations.

-We are no longer active, but encourage you to follow the project at [yml.publiccode.tools](https://yml.publiccode.tools/), or check out their [GitHub repository](https://github.com/publiccodeyml/publiccode.yml).
+While we are no longer actively involved, we strongly encourage you to follow the project at [yml.publiccode.tools](https://yml.publiccode.tools/), or check out their [GitHub repository](https://github.com/publiccodeyml/publiccode.yml).

 The standard has been adopted by the Italian government for all new public code projects in Italy, and powers the [Italian national open source software catalog](https://developers.italia.it/it/software).